It’s the #1 question I get…

 - Be persistent… Google wants to see you have made an effort

 - For any links you can’t get taken down, use the disavow tool

 - Submit a reconsideration request with all proper information

 - Fire your link builder and never hire a sketchy link builder again

 Still Not Sure If These Are The Reason?

-Kiss Metrics has an awesome article on 50 Reasons Your Website Deserves to Be Penalized By Google, though I did definitely covered the main reasons here.
-If you have any questions at all leave me a comment below and I’ll be glad to answer your questions.
-Otherwise, good luck!
+Kiss Metrics has an awesome article on 50 Reasons Your Website Deserves to Be Penalized By Google, but I think I covered the main reasons here.
+If you have any questions at all, leave a comment below and I’ll be glad to answer your question.
+Otherwise, good luck with your SEO!